Chances are, you and your fiancé aren’t professional models, and maybe have a bit of anxiety about being in front of the camera on wedding day.

 Are there any items that you suggest we incorporate into our wedding portraits?

-I always make sure to snag the bride’s bouquet but other than that, I leave this up to you!
+I always make sure to snag the bouquet and any other details but other than that, I leave this up to you!
 I love when couples incorporate a bit of their personality into portraits — whether this is a family heirloom, a musical instrument, or even your furry friends (they are family, after all)!
 Talk to your photographer about how you can best incorporate any special items into your portraits so they are the most meaningful and personal to you two.

 We’ve never done this before!
 What are your biggest piece of advice?